 When a person achieves success in becoming rich propelled by the unconscious drive of superiority supplied by the mechanism, he is typically considered to be superior by others.
 Such consideration connects the superiority to his effort of achieving success in earning money, which gives further significance to him being superior to others, resulting into the drive of superiority being stronger, resulting into his increased effort in achieving success in earning more money, thereby increasing the chances of success, and so on, which makes the drive stronger, self-propelling and never ending.

-As the underlying superiority mechanism is hard-wired in system 1, it is difficult to handle its snowballing effect (however, if one is careful of not falling into the slippery slope of feeling superior and getting stuck into it; it can be used as a carrot-and-stick approach to raise his level).
+As superiority harmonizing mechanism is hard-wired in system 1, it is difficult to handle its snowballing effect.
+As a result, a person typically falls into the slippery slope of feeling superior and gets stuck into it (although, it can be intelligently used as a carrot-and-stick approach to raise the level of superiority).

 On the other hand, when a person fails to achieve success, it results in frustration.

-One way or the other, it plays a major role in crime and violence in the society, which can be avoided JUST BY understanding its logic, which in this case is, not to get stuck in feeling superior about the money earned, but about the utility it brings.
+One way or the other, it plays a major role in crime and violence in the society.
+It is the core reason behind the ill effects that has produced many Hitlers and Stalins, which can be avoided JUST BY understanding its logic, which in this case is, not to get stuck in feeling superior about the money earned, but about the utility it brings.

 How Does It Affect People?

-The mechanism, which for the first time ties up the topics of pride, arrogance, flattery, criticism, etc. together, affects different people differently based on their personality, conditions and circumstances, which results from constantly dealing with the incongruity of its bias, as explained in the following examples.
+Superiority harmonizing mechanism, which ties up the topics of pride, arrogance, flattery, etc. together, affects different people differently based on their personality, conditions and circumstances, which results from constantly dealing with the incongruity of its bias, as explained in the following examples.

 In order to maintain harmony between the systems…

-- Pride results when a person, based on the mechanism, achieves something
+- Pride results when a person, based on the harmonizing mechanism, achieves something

-- Constant criticism of others results when a person, based on the mechanism, tries to prove others to be inferior than him; thereby covertly suggesting that he is superior to them (unless a person criticizes based on facts)
+- Constant criticism of others results when a person, based on the harmonizing mechanism, tries to prove others to be inferior to him; thereby covertly suggesting that he is superior to them (unless a person criticizes based on facts)

 The mechanism demonstrates that our mind is not always logical, as most of us believe, but works on a rational basis.

-To summarize, superiority mechanism is a tool designed by the process of natural selection to optimize our interactions.
-Understanding the simple logic it is based on can optimize our lives and make the world a better place to live.
+To summarize, superiority harmonizing mechanism is a tool designed by the process of natural selection to optimize our interactions.
+Understanding the simple logic it is based on can optimize our lives, and most importantly, make the world a better place to live.

 2 How such bias is programmed is explained under title ‘Preset Interaction Information Processing’, Mechanisms of the Mind, pp50.